- About Us

 - Contact Us

 Magna Carta is one of the most fundamental documents in English Law.
-Its signing in 1215 helped to protect the individual from arbitrary imprisonment and abuse from the authorities.
-It also helped establish and enshrine property rights into the English legal tradition.
-Furthermore, it went a long way to influence the legal traditions and practices of many other nations.
+Its sealing in 1215 helped to protect the individual from arbitrary imprisonment and abuse from the authorities.
+It also helped establish and enshrine property rights into the English legal tradition and, furthermore, it went a long way to influence the legal traditions and practices of many other nations.
 However, while countries across the world still follow the traditions of Magna Carta, it has increasingly been discarded by the authorities and misunderstand by the people within the United Kingdom.